jazeee/nodeschool-elementary-electron/README.md

-# nodeschool-javascripting
+# nodeschool-elementary-electron
-My solutions to Nodeschool javascripting.
+My solutions to Nodeschool elementary-electron.
 Some in coffee-script

 NodeSchool is great for reviewing and filling in the gaps!